 Women's rights organisations focus on women-led solutions that are firmly rooted in local communities, contexts and needs.
 They tackle the day to day issues that affect women's lives and are expert at providing programmes that are appropriate to women's multiple needs.
-They provide a way to reach marginalised women, including disabled, rural, indigenous, elderly, ethnic minority and widowed women.
+By playing a unique role in service provision, social norm and behaviour change work and advocacy, women's organisations provide a way to reach marginalised women, including disabled, rural, indigenous, elderly, ethnic minority and widowed women.
 Local women's organisations also understand the challenges facing women at the household and community level, which shape their opportunities, including unpaid care and household work and community attitudes towards women's participation.
+Through well-established community-based networks, which can include the justice sector, service providers, and political power holders, women's groups are better able to affect change in areas where governments have little reach.